-Now we explain the main steps of integrating \Cref{alg: PSI} into the LinUCB algorithm with batch updates.
-At each batch update step, two matrices, $U_t$ and $V_t$, are maintained to represent the low-rank structure.
-Initially, these matrices are incrementally expanded by \eqref{eq:rank1_UV} or \eqref{eq:U_t_v_t_def_block} as new data arrive, until their number of columns exceed a predefined rank threshold $r$.
-Once this occurs at some time step $t_0$, we compute the singular value decomposition (SVD) with fixed rank $r$ of the current product $U_{t_0} V_{t_0}^\top = \tilde U_{t_0}S_{t_0}\tilde V_{t_0}^\top$ to obtain the new factors $ U_{t_0} = \tilde U_{t_0}S_{t_0}$, and $V_{t_0} = \tilde V_{t_0}$ for initialization \Cref{alg: PSI}.
-In subsequent batch updates, the matrices $U_t$ and $V_t$ are efficiently updated using the \Cref{alg: PSI}, which maintains the r-rank approximation.
-The corresponding increments $\Delta D_{t+1}$ defined by the algorithm's update mechanism $U_{t+1} V_{t+1}^\top = U_t V_t^\top + \Delta D_{t+1}$ are directly obtained from \eqref{eq:rank1_A_t} for the rank-1 update case:
+We integrate this procedure into LinUCB with batch updates as follows.
+During training, the factors $U_t$ and $V_t$ are incrementally expanded using \eqref{eq:U_t_v_t_def_block} or \eqref{eq:rank1_UV} until their number of columns exceed a predefined threshold $r$.
+At this time $t_0$, we compute a rank-$r$ SVD of $U_{t_0}V_{t_0}^\top$ to initialize the PSI factors.
+Subsequent updates apply \Cref{alg: PSI} to maintain a fixed-rank approximation.
+The update increments $\Delta D_{t+1}$ are obtained directly from the LinUCB update rules.
+For rank-one updates,

 and from \eqref{eq:U_t_v_t_def_block} for the batch update case: